 Academic excellence in the Sciences is nothing new to Girton, particularly in physics.
 From Hertha Ayrton, to Helen Megaw and Athene Donald, our alumni have been at the cutting edge, and that has inspired generations of artists as well scholars.

 Hertha Ayrton’s (1876, Mathematics) paper on ‘The Origin and Growth of Ripple Marks’, for example was the first scientific paper to be read to the Royal Society by a woman.
-Is the inspiration for the tapestry commissioned from Yelena Popova (Artist in Residence at Girton College 2016-2017) titled ‘Ripple-Marked Radiance’, which now hangs in the Storey’s Field Community Centre in Eddington.
+It is the inspiration for the tapestry commissioned from Yelena Popova (Artist in Residence at Girton College 2016-2017) titled ‘Ripple-Marked Radiance’, which now hangs in the Storey’s Field Community Centre in Eddington.

 Dr Helen Megaw (1926, Natural Sciences, and later a Fellow of the College), who joined the Cavendish Laboratory in 1946, and became Assistant Director of Research, brought patterns newly-visible through X-Ray crystallography to the 1951 Festival of Britain.
 As consultant to the Festival Pattern Design Group her images (and through her influence those of around 150 scientists overall) made their way into wall-papers, textiles, furniture, crockery, cutlery and glassware scattered throughout the 27-acre Festival site, particularly in the Regatta Restaurant and the exhibition of Science.